pangpucsp/curso-js-introdutorio/intermediario1_js.md

 </table>

     **Atenção!**
-    A diretiva "use strict" só é reconhecida no início de um script ou uma função.
+    A diretiva "use strict" só é reconhecida no início de um *script* ou de uma função.

 ## A Palavra-Chave `this` no JavaScript (https://www.w3schools.com/js/js_this.asp)